-Kami is a Reader in the school of Psychology and part of the Social Neuroscience research group in the school.
+Kami is a Professor in the Department of Psychology in the School of Psychology and Sport Science and is part of the Cognitive Neuroscience research group in the school.

 Her research interests include: The development of social perception and social cognition across the lifespan, Autism Spectrum Disorder and other neurodevelopmental disorders that affect social perception and cognition, and the brain bases of social perception and social cognition.

 Our current research program addresses three intertwined questions: